 The system catches issues earlier in the dev cycle and prevents expensive failures in production.
 Yet, AI-powered QA solutions reduce costs over time, not overnight.

 AI testing is making strides.
-However, misconceptions still keep many small teams from using AI in QA for startups.
+However, misconceptions still keep many small teams from adopting AI in QA for SMBs and startups.
 Let’s debunk some myths.

 Myth 1: “It’s too technical for small teams.”

-→ Reality: Many tools are developer-friendly, they offer intuitive UIs, easy CI/CD integrations, and require minimal setup.
-With OwlityAI, for example, you don’t need any QA experience: just paste the link to your web app in OwlityAI and oversee the process.
+Reality: Many tools are developer-friendly, they offer intuitive UIs, easy CI/CD integrations, and require minimal setup.
+With OwlityAI, one of the most intuitive AI-powered testing tools for small teams, you don’t need any QA experience: just paste the link to your web app and oversee the process.

 Myth 2: “It’ll replace our jobs.”

-→ Reality: Autonomous testing automates the boring, not-that-strategic-and-impactful parts.
+Reality: AI testing automates the boring, not-that-strategic-and-impactful parts.
 The final decision on what to test and how exactly to interpret the result is still on humans.

 Myth 3: “It’s overkill for a small product.”

-→ Reality: Small web app, few-feature product, and even an MVP can suffer reputation damage from bugs.
+Reality: Small web apps, few-feature products, and even an MVP can suffer reputation damage from bugs.
 In case of the MVP, you could potentially lose a worthy opportunity due to low trust in your buggy app.
-Automated smoke tests, login flow coverage, and visual checks can make a huge difference from day one.
+Automated smoke tests, login flow coverage, and visual checks are prime examples of how small businesses can use AI-based testing to improve quality from day one.

 Key takeaway

-Affordable testing solutions are technically accessible and built to empower lean teams.
+Affordable software testing automation is technically accessible and built to empower lean teams.

 SaaS (Startup in DevOps tools):